ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 ## Accessing the Veeam self-service portal
 {: #tenant-veeam-portal}

 The Veeam Backup service has visibility to back up VMs from any VDC in the organization.
-It is available at the VMware® Cloud Director organization level for any VMware Cloud Director user with the **Organization Administrator** role.
+It is available at the VMware Cloud Director™ organization level for any VMware Cloud Director user with the **Organization Administrator** role.

 When you use the Veeam self-service portal to create backup jobs, you can choose any VM instance from any virtual data center in the organization.